UBC-MDS/tidyplusR/README.md

 Latest
 ------

--   Date : Feb 11, 2018
+-   Date : March 18, 2018
--   Release : v3
+-   Release : v4

 About
 -----

-The `tidyplus` package is an essential data cleaning package with features like `missing value treatment`, `data manipulation` and displaying data as `markdown table` for documents.
-The package adds a few additional functionalities on the existing data wrangling packages in popular statistical softwares like R. The objective of this package is to provide a few specific functions to solve some of the pressing issues in data cleaning.
+The `tidyplusR` package is an essential data cleaning package with features like missing value treatment, data manipulation and displaying data as markdown table for documents.
+The package adds a few additional functionality on the existing data wrangling packages in popular statistical software like R. The objective of this package is to provide a few specific functions to solve some of the pressing issues in data cleaning.

 Installation
 ------------